nimaid/binary-waterfall/README.md

                         how many bytes each sample uses (1 is 8-bit, 2 is 16-bit, etc.) [1]
   -ar AUDIORATE, --audiorate AUDIORATE
-                        the sample rate to use [32000] -p, --pause           add to make the program pause before playing (useful for screen recorder setup)
+                        the sample rate to use [32000] -sa, --saveaudio      add to prevent the program from deleting the computed .wav file -p, --pause           add to make the program pause before playing (useful for screen recorder setup)
 ```